Raj-66448/Samsung-Logistics-Dashboard/README.md

 ## 🤝 Get in Touch

-**I'm Mohit Raj — a Data Analyst based in Bhopal, Madhya Pradesh, India.**
+**I'm Mohit Raj — a Data Analyst based in Indore, Madhya Pradesh, India.**

 I'm actively looking for **Data Analyst, BI Analyst, or Data Visualization roles** where I can use my Power BI, DAX, and data storytelling skills.